 Click on the Next button and then read the End-User License Agreement.
-You need to agree to the License Agreement by clicking the "I accept the terms in the License Agreement" check box in order to continue with the installation.
+You need to accept to the License Agreement by clicking the "I accept the terms in the License Agreement" check box in order to continue with the installation.
+Following this action a 'User Control Dialog' will appear asking you to accept the changes on your device, in this window you will find details about the Ubilogix certificate, click on the 'Show more details' link to expand the information about this.